San Jose del Monte: Road Network

+Railway Network

+The city is also the site of the under-preparation terminus of Manila Metro Rail Transit (MRT) Line 7.
+The initial location of the said station, named San Jose del Monte Station, would be located near the area of Colinas Verdes, a subdivision in Tungkong Mangga, San Jose del Monte, passing through Tala, North Caloocan, and barangay Ciudad Real.

+However, due to the appeals the residents of Pangarap Village in Tala over years of land dispute and right-of-way issues, in 2021, the railway leading to the station was realigned, now passing through Quirino Highway instead of passing through the said disputed residential community, and the new site of San Jose del Monte station would now be located on a vast vacant lot alongside Skyline Hospital and Medical Center.

 Water

-The bulk of the city's water requirement is being served by the San Jose Del Monte City Water District together via Joint Venture Agreement to Prime Water Corporation.
+The bulk of the city's water requirement is being served by the San José del Monte City Water District, together via Joint Venture Agreement to PrimeWater Corporation.

 Power

 Power distribution is being undertaken by the Manila Electric Company (Meralco).
 The city hosts the biggest National Grid Corporation of the Philippines (NGCP) sub-station in the country in Barangay Dulong Bayan.

 Telecommunications/communications

 Landline telephone systems are provided by the PLDT and Globe.

-Internet service is available through PLDT Home Fiber and DSL and Globe Fiber and Converge Fiber X.
+Internet service is available through SPC Cable Network, PLDT Home Fiber and DSL, Globe Fiber, Red fiber, Streamtech and Converge Fiber X.

-Mobile telephone services are provided by Smart Communications, Globe Telecom and Dito Telecommunity.
+Mobile telephone services are provided by Smart Communications, Globe Telecom, and Dito Telecommunity.